-In this case, Taxpayer A was not eligible to convert traditional IRA X into Roth IRA Y since Taxpayer A's and Taxpayer B's combined modified adjusted gross income for 1998 exceeded \$100,000.
-Taxpayer A and Taxpayer B filed their joint 1998 federal income tax return.
-Taxpayer A was unaware that she was ineligible for the Roth IRA conversion until the year 2001.
-Therefore, it is necessary to determine whether the taxpayers are eligible for relief under the provisions of section 301.9100-3 of the regulations.
+In this case, Taxpayer A was ineligible to convert IRA W to IRA Y since his modified adjusted gross income for 2001 exceeded \$100,000.
+However, at the time of the conversion and until he discovered otherwise, Taxpayer A believed that he was eligible to convert IRA W to IRA Y. Due to illness, Taxpayer A did not timely file his federal Income Tax Return.
+Taxpayer A did not learn that he was ineligible to convert IRA W to IRA Y until June 2003 when he met with his accountant to prepare his tax return.
+Therefore, it is necessary to determine whether Taxpayer A is eligible for relief under the provisions of section 301.9100-3 of the Regulations.

-Although Taxpayer A was ineligible for the 1998 Roth IRA conversion, Taxpayer A was not so informed until April 2001.
-Upon realizing the mistake, Taxpayer A and Taxpayer B filed amended tax returns for the taxable years of 1998 and 1999.
-Taxpayer A and Taxpayer B were issued refunds on the taxes previously paid on this income.
-Further, Taxpayer A made her request for relief to the Service before the Service discovered Taxpayer A's ineligibility to convert IRA X to Roth IRA Y.
+Although Taxpayer A was ineligible for the 2001 Roth IRA conversion, Taxpayer A did not learn of such ineligibility until 2003.
+Taxpayer A made his request to the Service before the Service discovered Taxpayer A's ineligibility to convert IRA W to IRA Y. The taxable year is not closed under the statute of limitations.

-With respect to your request for relief, we believe that, based on the information submitted and the representations contained herein, the requirements of section 301.9100-1 and 301.9100-3 of the regulations have been met, and that you have acted reasonably and in good faith with respect to making the election to recharacterize your Roth IRA Y back to a traditional IRA.
-Specifically, the Service has concluded that you have met the requirements of clauses (i), (iii) and (v) of section 301.9100-3(b)(1) of the regulations.
-Therefore, pursuant to section 301.9100-3 of the regulations, Taxpayer A is granted an extension of sixty (60) days from the date of the issuance of this letter ruling to recharacterize Roth IRA Y back to a traditional IRA.
+With respect to your request for relief, we believe that, based on the information submitted and the representations contained therein, the requirements of section 301.9100-1 and section 301.9100-3 of the Regulations have been met, and that you have acted reasonably and in good faith with respect to making the election to recharacterize IRA Y back to a traditional IRA.
+Specifically, the Service has concluded that you have met the requirements of clause (i) of section 301.9100-3(b)(1) of the Regulations.
+Therefore, pursuant to section 301.9100-3 of the Regulations, Taxpayer A is granted an extension of 60 days from the date of this letter ruling to so recharacterize IRA Y back to a traditional IRA.